HMS Sturdy (P248): Design and description

 The third batch was slightly enlarged and improved over the preceding second batch of the S-class.
-The submarines had a length of 217 ft overall, a beam of 23 ft 9 in and a draft of 14 ft 8 in.
+The submarines had a length of 217 ft overall, a beam of 23 ft 9 in and a draught of 14 ft 8 in.
 They displaced 842 LT on the surface and 990 LT submerged.
 The S-class submarines had a crew of 48 officers and ratings.
 They had a diving depth of 300 ft.

 For surface running, the boats were powered by two 950 bhp diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 650 hp electric motor.
 They could reach 15 kn on the surface and 10 kn underwater.
 On the surface, the third batch boats had a range of 7500 nmi at 10 kn and 120 nmi at 3 kn submerged.

 The boats were armed with seven 21 inch (533 mm) torpedo tubes.
 A half-dozen of these were in the bow and there was one external tube in the stern.
 They carried six reload torpedoes for the bow tubes for a grand total of thirteen torpedoes.
 Twelve mines could be carried in lieu of the internally stowed torpedoes.
 They were also armed with a 3-inch (76 mm) deck gun.